Visual Style Guide

-Lists of NC State trademarks (also available under the “Our Trademarks” tab):
+Find examples of of NC State trademarks (also available under the “Our Trademarks” tab at links below):

-NC State’s core palette consists of three colors: Wolfpack Red, Wolfpack White and Wolfpack Black.
-These colors should feature more prominently than any others in NC State communications.
+NC State’s core color palette consists of three colors: Wolfpack Red, Wolfpack White and Wolfpack Black.
+These colors – particularly red – should feature more prominently than any others in NC State Extension communications.

-For more information on the NC State color palette (including acceptable secondary colors), review the university brand standards.
+For more information on the NC State color palette (including acceptable secondary colors), review the NC State color guidelines.

 Typography plays an important role in establishing and reinforcing our brand.
 Our typographic identity reflects NC State’s place as a bold, forward-thinking institution.